 Technology is always advancing.
-So when businesses chose new tech to get work done, they’re gambling it’ll be useful long enough to make learning it and buying it worthwhile.
+So when businesses chose new tech to add to their growth marketing stack, they're gambling it'll be useful long enough to make learning it and buying it worthwhile.

-In our quest to innovate, we all need tools that don’t get old too quickly, and that work well with the other solutions we use already.
+In our quest to innovate, we need a B2B martech stack that doesn't get old too quickly, and that works well with the other solutions we use already.
 We want tools that play nice and stack neatly.

-An article in yesterday’s Financial Times did a good job calling out why Slack is the fasting growing business application and inspired me to crank out these riffs on why it anchors some many stacks:
+An article in yesterday’s Financial Times did a good job calling out why Slack is the fasting growing business application to work its way into the B2B marketing technology stack and it inspired me to crank out these riffs on why it anchors some many a marketing stack in 2019:

 - Investors value Slack at $5.1B (up from $3.8B in April 2016).
 That buys a full-time army of the world's top engineers, who are in high demand these days.

 - 9M people and 50K companies are paying to use Slack's virtual collaborative workspace.
 That scale of adoption means Slack's product road map is informed by utilization patterns.
 They can build to suit.